-- Establish priorities for the allocation of resources.
+- Establish priorities for the allocation of resources through WebEOC.

-The Operations Branch also supports damage assessment after an event and assists with the transition to the recovery phase.
-All of these functions are directed toward the goal of minimizing the risk and affect to people, property and the environment.
+- The Operations Branch also supports damage assessment after an event and assists with the transition to the recovery phase.
+These functions are directed toward the goal of minimizing the risk and affect to people, property and the environment.

-The Communications Section is the designated state warning point.
-Operating 24 hours a day, seven days a week, the Communications Section has the responsibility of alerting state and local officials to all natural or man-made incidents throughout the state.
-These alerts include severe thunderstorms, tornadoes, hurricanes, earthquakes or hazardous materials incidents.
+MEMA is the designated State Warning Point, staffed by MEMA Telecommunicators.
+Operating 24 hours a day, seven days a week, the Telecommunicators have the responsibility of alerting state and local officials to all natural or man-made incidents throughout the state.
+These alerts include, but are not limited to, severe thunderstorms, tornadoes, hurricanes, earthquakes, flooding or hazardous materials incidents.

-For more information about the Office of Response, contact the Response Office Director, Tom McAllister at (601) 933-6881 or email@example.com.
+For more information about Disaster Response, contact the Director for the Office of Response, Thomas Harris at [email protected]